 - To review the assistance given by the Company’s officers and service providers to the external auditors;

-- To establish policies and procedures to assess the suitability and independence of external auditors including the competency, audit quality and resource capacity of the external auditors in relation to the audit;
+- To establish policies and procedures to assess the suitability, objectivity and independence of external auditors including the competency, audit quality and resource capacity of the external auditors in relation to the audit;

-- To review and monitor suitability and independence of the external auditors;
+- To assess suitability, objectivity and independence of the external auditors annually;

 - To obtain written assurance from the external auditors confirming that they are, and have been independent throughout the conduct of the audit engagement in accordance with relevant professional and regulatory requirements;

-- To review the effectiveness and competency of the internal audit function;
+- To review the effectiveness, competency and resources of the internal audit function;

 - To review the internal audit programme and results of the internal audit process or investigation undertaken and whether or not appropriate action is taken on the recommendation of the internal audit function;

 - To review the follow up actions by the service providers on the weakness of internal accounting procedures and controls;